All Episodes

 If we want national security, we better invest in cybersecurity.

-Donald Trump rightly said we're gonna we're gonna do a top to bottom change in this, because if we don't do it, we're gonna be hacked again and again and again and again and again.
+Donald Trump rightly said we're going to do a top-to-bottom change in this because if we don't do it, we're going to be hacked again and again and again and again and again.

-And if we don't have defense secrets, it's not just gonna be Julian Assange.
+And if we don't have defense secrets, it's not just going to be Julian Assange.

-It's gonna be Russia and China and Iran and North Korea kicking your ass next time.
+It's going to be Russia and China and Iran and North Korea kicking your ass next time.

 And that means kicking the country I love's ass.